isaac-diaby/Tick-Tac-Toe-With-Python-Sockets-Tkinter/README.md

-# Tick Tack Toe With Socket Project
+# Tic Tac Toe With Socket Project

-This is a Tick-tack-toe game written in python version 3.7.4 and powered by a python sockets.
+This is a Tic-tac-toe game written in python version 3.7.4 and powered by a python sockets.
 The application is separated into two different sections: client.py and server.py.

 #### Main Files
 > client.py: This file manages everything that the client sees and interact with to communicate to the socket server.